Overcoming Annotation Bottlenecks in Underwater Fish Segmentation: A Robust Self-Supervised Learning Approach: Method

 \subsection{Anchor Sampling}

-To improve training efficiency and computational footprint \cite{Jabri2020}, we obtain $(n^2)$ $z$-dimensional feature embeddings by defining a spatially invariant grid of size $n\!\times\!n$ on the feature tensor from the main branch $z$, and select one sample per grid cell (\ie \emph{anchors} $k$).
-This will make the anchors spatially distinct and cover the full feature embeddings.
-We then share these anchors with the regularising branch.
-Rather than computing pairwise distances between every feature vector in the batch, we compute the cosine similarities between the embeddings of the anchors $k$ and the current features $z$ by:
+To improve training efficiency and reduce computational overhead, we define a spatially invariant grid of size \( n \times n \) on the feature tensor from the main branch \( z \), obtaining \( n^2 \) \( z \)-dimensional feature embeddings.
+One sample per grid cell is selected as an anchor \( k \), ensuring spatial distinctness and full coverage of the feature embeddings.
+These anchors are shared with the regularizing branch.

+Instead of computing pairwise distances between all feature vectors in the batch, we calculate the cosine similarities between the embeddings of the anchors \( k \) and the current features \( z \) using: